-- (1) A person who obtains voting papers under this Division is to - (a) find out the names of the candidates and the other relevant details of the election; - (b) write the names of the candidates on the ballot paper; - (c) mark the ballot paper in accordance with Part 7; and - (d) put the ballot paper into the ballot paper envelope, seal the envelope and hand it to the electoral officer. - (2) Regulation 67 as to assistance to electors applies to an elector casting an absent vote. - (3) An absent vote is not to be rejected by reason only of any one or more of the following - (a) the names of the candidates not being listed in correct order on the ballot paper; - (b) the names of any one or more of the candidates not being listed on the ballot paper; or - (c) any mistake in the spelling of the names of the candidates, if the intention of the elector is clear.
+- (1) A person who obtains voting papers under this Division is to - find out the names of the candidates and the other relevant details of the election; - write the names of the candidates on the ballot paper; (b) - mark the ballot paper in accordance with Part 7; and (c) - put the ballot paper into the ballot paper envelope, seal (d) the envelope and hand it to the electoral officer. - Regulation 67 as to assistance to electors applies to an elector (2) casting an absent vote. - An absent vote is not to be rejected by reason only of any one or (3) more of the following - - (a) the names of the candidates not being listed in correct order on the ballot paper; - I(b)deleted] - any mistake in the spelling of the names of the (c) candidates, if the intention of the elector is clear.